DerHeles/snake/README.md

 # snake
-Simple snake I made in my spare time
+Simple snake I made with SFML

+(!)
+To start the game you have to copy the resources folder into the folder of the executable.